yourfriendoss/pitransmitter/README.md

 By default the PS changes back and forth between `PiFmAdv` and a sequence number, starting at `00000000`.
 The PS changes around one time per second.

-**Clock calibration (only if experiencing difficulties)**

-The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
+**Clock calibration (only if experiencing difficulties)** The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
 That is where the `--ppm` parameter comes into play: you specify your Pi's error and PiFmAdv adjusts the clock dividers accordingly.
 In practice, I found that PiFmAdv works quite well even without using the `--ppm` parameter.
 This may be due to the majority of receivers being more tolerant than outlined in the RDS specification.

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
 Using [Audacity](http://audacity.sourceforge.net/), for example, determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
-Therefore, my ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that my sampling device (audio card) has no clock error...**
+Therefore, the ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that the sampling device (audio card) has no clock error...**

-### Piping audio into PiFmAdv
+**Piping audio into PiFmAdv**

-If you use the argument `--audio -`, PiFmAdv reads audio data on standard input.
-This allows you to pipe the output of a program into PiFmAdv.
+If you use the argument `--audio -`, PiFM reads audio data on standard input.
+This allows you to pipe the output of a program into PiFM.
 For instance, this can be used to read MP3 files using Sox:
 ```
-sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./pi_fm_adv --audio -
+sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./PiFM --audio -
 ```

-Or to pipe the AUX input of a sound card into PiFmAdv:
+Or to pipe the AUX input of a sound card into PiFmAdv...
 ```
 sudo arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | sudo ./pi_fm_adv --audio -
 ```
 ### Changing PS, RT, TA and PTY at run-time
 You can control PS, RT, TA (Traffic Announcement flag) and PTY (Program Type) at run-time using a named pipe (FIFO).
-For this run PiFmAdv with the `--ctl` argument.
+For this, run PiFM with the `--ctl` argument.

 Example:
 ```
 mkfifo rds_ctl
 sudo ./pi_fm_adv --ctl rds_ctl
 ```
 Then you can send “commands” to change PS, RT, TA and PTY:
 ```
 cat >rds_ctl
 PS MyText